gravitygamesinc/gamedev-101.md/README.md

 **Common Tools**
 2D artists often use software like Adobe Photoshop, Illustrator, or Krita for creating sprites and UI elements.
 3D artists typically work with tools such as Blender, Maya, or 3ds Max for modeling and animation.
 Both roles might use Substance Painter for texturing and Unity or Unreal Engine to integrate their assets.

-**Begginer guide**
+**Beginner guide**
-- [Blender Begginer Guide Part 1](https://www.youtube.com/watch?v=jnj2BL4chaQ&list=PLn3ukorJv4vuU3ILv3g3xnUyEGOQR-D8J) -  Playlist is a beginner guide to learning Blender, a powerful 3D modeling and animation software.
+- [Blender Beginner Guide Part 1](https://www.youtube.com/watch?v=jnj2BL4chaQ&list=PLn3ukorJv4vuU3ILv3g3xnUyEGOQR-D8J) -  Playlist is a beginner guide to learning Blender, a powerful 3D modelling and animation software.
 - [Cuphead's Animation Process and Philosophy](https://www.youtube.com/watch?v=RmGb-jU3uVQ) -  Very interesting knowledge but not as transferrable to our work.
 Still a very interesting watch.
 - [Pixel Art Tutorial](https://www.deviantart.com/gasara/art/Pixel-Art-Tutorial-Basics-for-Beginners-356743783) -  Pixel art for beginners.
 It discusses what pixel art is and how to make it.
 - [Udemy: 2D Game Art for Non-Artists](https://www.udemy.com/course/2d-game-art-for-non-artists/) -  If you're not a seasoned artist but want to create 2D game art, this course can help you get started.